paul-wolf/strgen/docs/usage.rst

 If you use a ``list``, StringGenerator picks an item from the list for you, randomly.
 If you use a callable, StringGenerator takes and inserts whatever is returned by the callable.
-The callable is required to do any randomisation if that is what the user wants.
+The callable is required to do any randomization if that is what the user wants.
 So, if you pass a function that returns a list, the entire list will be inserted as a string.

 As mentioned above, if you use an f-string, double your curly braces